tuyen-icd/HealthAI-App/README.md

 ```

 ### 3. Set up Environment Variables (Skip if you already have a .env file)

 ```
 Create a .env file in the root directory with the following content:
 EXPO_PUBLIC_GEMINI_API_KEY=<your_gemini_api_key>
 ```

 ### 4. Run the App in a Development Environment

 ```
 npx expo start

 Scan the QR code with Expo Go on your phone, or run it on an Android/iOS simulator.
 ```

+HOW TO BUILD FILE APK FOR ANDROID APP: eas build -p android --profile preview